Smarty Jones: Training

-Pat Chapman and her husband, Roy "Chappy" Chapman, originally hired Bobby Camac to train Smarty Jones, but in December 2001, Camac and his wife were murdered by Camac's stepson, Wade Russell, who was eventually convicted and sentenced to 28 years in prison.
+The Chapmans originally hired Bobby Camac to train Smarty Jones, but in December 2001, Camac and his wife were murdered by Camac's stepson, Wade Russell, who was eventually convicted and sentenced to 28 years in prison.
 "It was a total shock, numbing," Roy Chapman said.
 "We didn't know what to do next."

-This tragedy, combined with Roy Chapman's failing health, resulted in the Chapmans' decision to disband their small breeding operation, retaining only two of their horses.
-One was Smarty Jones, the product of a breeding between their winningest horse, the mare I'll Get Along, and the stallion Elusive Quality.
-Despite these influences, his Dosage Index of 3.40 suggested that he was capable of competing in the classics.
+This tragedy, combined with Roy Chapman's failing health, resulted in the Chapmans' decision to disband their small breeding operation, retaining only Smarty Jones and another horse.
+By 2003, Chapman had sold the Someday Farm property and moved into a smaller home, training only four horses.

 In 2002, Smarty Jones was sent to Bridlewood Farm in Ocala, Florida, to prepare for racing.